Table of Contents

 • SMITH and SMITH have a link score of 1.
 The transformation determines that the records are identical.
 The transformation adds the records to a single matching record set.
 The ClusterId value indicates that the records belong to the same set.

-• SMYTH and SMYTHE have a link score of 0.83333.
+• SMYTH and SMYTHE match with a score of 0.83333.
 The score exceeds the duplicate threshold.
 Therefore, the transformation adds the records to a single matching record set.

 0 COMMENTS